-Here's how: If the parent, spouse, or other person you're caring for is eligible for Medicaid, its Cash and Counseling program, available in some states, can provide direct payments that could go to you.
+Here's how: If the parent, spouse, or other person you're caring for is eligible for Medicaid, its Self-Directed Services program (also known as Cash and Counseling), available in some states, can provide direct payments that could go to you.
 A few other states have similar programs for low-income seniors, even if the person receiving care doesn't quite qualify for Medicaid.
 Also, if the person you're caring for has long-term care insurance that includes in-home care coverage, in some cases those benefits can be used to pay you.

 If the person you're caring for will be paying you from any source, it may be a good idea -- for both of you -- to draft a short written contract setting out the terms of your work and payment.

 Medicaid In-Home Care Assistance for People with Little Money

 People with low income and few assets other than their home may be eligible for Medicaid (called Medi-Cal in California) healthcare coverage.
 This includes in-home care, which can mean some low-level healthcare monitoring and services but which usually consists mostly of personal care -- the same kind of care you probably provide: help with bathing, dressing, cooking, cleaning, eating, moving around, and similar activities of daily living.